Reading and Writing to Excel 2007 or Excel 2010 from C# - Part II: Basics

 [Note: See the series index for a list of all parts in this series.]

-To get support for the technologies we will use in this we need to add a few assembly references to our solution:
+To get support for the technologies we’ll use in this series, we need to add a few assembly references to our solution:

-Right next there is a XML namespace (not to be confused with .NET code name spaces) we need to use for most of our queries: http://schemas.openxmlformats.org/spreadsheetml/2006/main and there is a second one we will use seldom http://schemas.openxmlformats.org/officeDocument/2006/relationships.
-So I dumped this into a nice static class as follows:
+Right next, there’s an XML namespace (not to be confused with .NET code namespaces) we need to use for most of our queries: http://schemas.openxmlformats.org/spreadsheetml/2006/main and a second one we’ll use seldom: http://schemas.openxmlformats.org/officeDocument/2006/relationships.
+I dumped this into a nice static class as follows:

 namespace XlsxWriter